Identifiability of Hierarchical Latent Attribute Models: Introduction

-One major issue in the applications of HLAMs is that, the structural matrix and the attribute hierarchy often suffer from potential misspecification by domain experts in confirmatory-type applications, or even entirely unknown in exploratory-type applications.
-A key question is then how to efficiently learn both the structural matrix and the attribute hierarchy from noisy observations.
-More fundamentally, it is an important yet open question whether and when the latent structural matrix and the attribute hierarchy are identifiable.
-Identifiability of HLAMs has a close connection to the uniqueness of tensor decompositions as the probability distribution of an HLAM can be written as a mixture of higher-order tensors.
-In particular, HLAMs can be viewed as a special family of restricted latent class models, with the binary structural matrix imposing constraints on the model parameters.
-However, related works on identifiability of latent class models and uniqueness of tensor decompositions, such as \cite{allman2009,anand2014,anand2015topic,bhaskara2014}, cannot be directly applied to HLAMs due to the constraints induced by the structural matrix.
-To tackle identifiability under such structural constraints, \cite{xu2016,xu2017,xu2018,id-dina,partial,slam} recently proposed identifiability conditions for latent attribute models.
-However, \cite{xu2016,xu2017,xu2018,id-dina} considered latent attribute models without any attribute hierarchy; \cite{partial} assumed both the structural matrix and true configurations of attribute patterns are known \textit{a priori}; \cite{slam} considered the problem of learning the set of truly existing attribute patterns but assumed the structural matrix is correctly specified beforehand.
-Establishing identifiability without assuming any knowledge of the structural matrix and the attribute hierarchy is a technically much more challenging task and still remains unaddressed in the literature.
-Moreover, computationally, the existing methods for learning latent attribute models \cite{chen2015statistical,xu2018,slam} could not simultaneously estimate the structural matrix and the attribute hierarchy.
+{The real-world applications of HLAMs are challenged by the identifiability issues of the attribute hierarchy, the structural $\QQ$-matrix, and other model parameters.
+First, in many applications, the attribute hierarchy and the structural $\QQ$-matrix are specified by the domain experts based on their understanding of the diagnostic tests.
+Such specification could be subjective and may not reflect the underlying truth.
+Second, the attribute hierarchy and the $\QQ$-matrix may even be entirely unknown in exploratory data analysis, where researchers hope to identify and estimate these quantities directly from the observed data.} In both of the above situations, a fundamental yet open question is whether and when the attribute hierarchy and even the structural $\QQ$-matrix are identifiable.
+The identifiability of HLAMs has a close connection to the uniqueness of tensor decompositions, as the probability distribution of an HLAM can be written as a mixture of highly constrained higher-order tensors.
+Particularly, HLAMs can be viewed as a special family of restricted latent class models, with the $\QQ$-matrix imposing constraints on the model parameters.
+However, related works on the identifiability of latent class models and uniqueness of tensor decompositions \cite[e.g.][]{allman2009,anand2014} cannot be directly applied to HLAMs due to the constraints induced by the $\QQ$-matrix.

-This paper has two main contributions.
-First, we address the challenging identifiability issue of HLAMs.
-We develop sufficient and almost necessary conditions for identifying the attribute hierarchy, the structural matrix, and the related model parameters in an HLAM.
-Second, we develop a scalable algorithm to estimate the latent structure and attribute hierarchy of an HLAM.
-Specifically, we propose a novel approach to simultaneously estimating the structural matrix and performing dimension reduction of attribute patterns.
-The superior performance of the proposed algorithm is demonstrated in various settings of synthetic data and an application to an educational assessment dataset.